 After seeing Wat Arun you can take the same boat and return to the west bank of the river.
 From here you can easily reach Wat Pho, the Temple of the Reclining Buddha on foot.

-Tickets cost 150 THB a person and includes a little bottle of water.
+Tickets cost 150 THB a person and include a little bottle of water.
 The temple houses a massive golden reclining Buddha a good 46 meters long.

 The history of the reclining Buddha and its name (in Thai: Wat Phra Chetuphon Wimon Mangkhlaram Ratchaworamahawihan, but abbreviated as Wat Pho) go back to the time of the Kingdom of Siam, when the city of Ayutthaya was still the capital of the Kingdom of Thailand.

 The legend says that the Buddha lived in India, in a temple also called Wat Pho.
 To pay homage to the Buddha it was decided to build a statue in his honor in the ancient capital of Ayutthaya, which unfortunately was destroyed during the war between the Burmese and Thais.
 So King Rama I decided to make a replica in Bangkok.

 The Royal Palace is one of the monuments with the highest entrance fees: 500 THB.
 Personally, I don’t find this attraction terribly interesting, and certainly not the 500 THB they make you pay (just for foreigners, Thais enter for free).

 Inside the palace, you can visit a museum on the ancient weapons of the Thai army, as well as golden thrones where all previous kings sat, including the beloved King Bhumibol, who died in November 2016.

 One of the most precious objects, located in the only wing of the palace where you can’t take photos, is the statue of the Emerald Buddha.